fmido88/moodle-enrol_wallet/README.md

 9- Cohorts restrictions.
 10- Another course enrollment restriction.
 11- Display the transactions of wallet.
-12- Bulk edit all enrolments in selected courses.
+12- Bulk edit all enrollments in selected courses.
 13- Bulk edit all wallet enrolment instances in selected courses.
 14- Enable gifts as wallet credits upon creation of a user.
 15- Discounts on courses for specific users depend on custom profile field.